tilvan/ngCropper/README.md

 ngCropper
 =========

-ngCropper is Angular directive for upload images with cropping tool.
+ngCropper is Angular directive for upload images with cropping tool in Rails app.

 Dependencies: